CasonPlayzYT/casons-web-tester/README.md

    git clone https://github.com/CasonPlayzYT/casons-web-tester.git
 2.Open the cloned directory.

-3. Run the WebTester.vbs file.
+3. Run the casons-web-tester-tool.vbs file.

 4.Follow the on-screen instructions to choose an option: